doddle/lander/README.md

 - [ ] provide information about the api-groups and supported api's detected
 - [ ] provide basic cluster info such as the k8s version etc.. probably worth add a column for this to the `nodes` tab
 - [ ] Represent to the user any objects detected in the cluster that have weave/flux ignore annotations (EG: potential state-drift from gitops definitions.)
+- [ ] Make use of more elegant k8s APIs like long-polling or watches instead of brute-force retrieving all objects
+- [ ] Some more pragmatic support for older AND newer versions of some APIs (I'm looking at you `v1beta1/ingress`;-) )
+- [ ] a basic idea about CPU/MEM pressure on nodes would be useful, maybe its worth pulling some metrics data?
+- [ ] global setting for users to toggle for darkmode (need some state storage in browser)
+- [ ] countdown for when some data is going to be reloaded
+- [ ] configurable poll frequency?
+- [ ] "News/Status" section (pulls intel from an SRE status feed example?)..
+EG: `maintenance on mongodb in eu prod today at 14:00 GMT`..
+- [ ] Custom graphs where we can represent some simple prometheus queries?
+- [ ] represent some interesting data..
+EG: "there are X pods with `-lruntime=golang` and Y pods with `-lruntime=nodejs`" This could be extremely useful when using labels to track (for example) systems that need migration for example..
+      `There are still X apps on this cluster with the label `wip="true"` Giving k8s consumers a real feeling for the progress of their work would be really cool.

 # Runtime flags